Solar-network/docs/docs/exchanges/api-guide.md

 # Exchanges API Guide

-Connecting to the PUBLIC API is done via the [Crypto and Client SDKs](/sdk/documentation/).
+Connecting to the Public API is done via the [Crypto and Client SDKs](/sdk/documentation/).
 Many queries can be performed using the Client SDK alone, while the Crypto SDK performs any actions requiring cryptographic functionality (i.e., signing transactions).

 At a surface level, the two SDKs are separated by their functions and intended use cases:

 * The Crypto SDK provides the cryptographic functions necessary to verify and validate Solar transactions.
 * The Client SDK provides wrapper functions to unify and streamline API calls between your application and the Solar blockchain.

-Put another way, the Crypto SDK structures your data in a format that all Solar nodes can understand, while the Client SDK handles the actual communication between your application and an Solar node.
+Put another way, the Crypto SDK structures your data in a format that all Solar nodes can understand, while the Client SDK handles the actual communication between your application and a Solar node.
 Where the Crypto SDK is internal, the Client SDK is external, as the below diagram illustrates:

 ![clientCrypto](/exchanges/assets/client-crypto.png)